Robert I, Count of Flanders: Count of Flanders

 After the battle of Cassel, Richilde and Baldwin continued the war against Robert.
 To obtain funds, they enfeoffed Hainaut to the bishopric of Liege and counted with the support of Godfrey IV, Duke of Lower Lorraine.
 Close to forest of Broqueroye, Robert inflicted heavy losses on the forces of Hainaut.
 Later, Baldwin obtained a victory at Wavrechain.
 After this, the war with Hainaut ended, with Robert as the unchallenged ruler of Flanders.

 Flanders became a refuge for William the Conqueror's enemies, including Edgar Ætheling in 1075 and his rebellious son Robert Curthose in 1078/79.
 In 1075, Robert let the Danish fleet of king Sweyn II of Denmark use Flanders harbors in their intended expedition against England.
 In 1080, Robert married his daughter Adela to Canute IV of Denmark on his accession to the throne.
 In 1085 Robert and Canute planned a massive naval attack on England.
-The threat was big enough for William to hire mercenaries and lay waste to some coastal districts in order to difficult the supplying of an invading army.
+The threat was big enough for William to hire mercenaries and lay waste to some coastal districts in order to hamper the supply trains of the invading army.
 However, the rebellion of Canute's brother Olaf delayed the expedition, and finally Canute's assassination put a definitive end to the plan.

 Even before becoming count of Flanders, Robert was engaged in continued hostilities in Holland, defending the rights of his stepson Dirk V against Godfrey IV and William I, bishop of Utrecht.
 In 1076, the deaths of Godfrey at Vlaardingen and later of William, allowed Robert and Dirk to go on the offensive.
 They won an important battle at Yselmond, even capturing the new bishop, Conrad.
 The victory changed the course of the hostilities, allowing Dirk and future counts to reconquer the territories of the county of Holland they had lost in the past.